30 November 2016

 We have started Year A in the readings in the Revised Common Lectionary, and the readings for Gaudete Sunday this year are: Isaiah 35: 1-10; Psalm 146: 4-10 or the Canticle Magnificat; James 5: 7-10; and Matthew 11: 2-11.

-In our Bible study this morning we are looking at the Gospel reading for that morning.
+In our tutorial group this morning we are looking at the Gospel reading for that Sunday morning.

 Κατα Ματθαιον ιʹαʹ 2-11